 - jump rope

-Ask your doctor how much and how often you can exercise, and if there are types of exercise you should avoid.
+Ask your doctor how much and how often you can exercise, and if there are types of exercises you need to avoid.
 Making physical activity part of your treatment plan can aid your physical recovery and improve your emotional well-being.

-Cognitive behavioral therapy (CBT) is short-term, hands-on psychotherapy.
+Cognitive behavioral therapy is a form of short-term, hands-on psychotherapy.
 Its goal is to change the underlying behavior and thinking patterns that cause anxiety and doubt.